Moving to Japan from the UK

 Driving License

-• Original passport and copy
+- Original passport and copy

-• Residence card and copies of both sides
+- Residence card and copies of both sides

-• Passport photo
+- Passport photo

-• Copies of your home license
+- Copies of your home licence

-• A Japanese translation of your license
+- A Japanese translation of your licence

-After applying, you must take an eye exam, colour blindness test, hearing test, written and road tests – if you have a UK license, you will be exempt from the written and road tests.
+After applying, you must take an eye exam, colour blindness test, hearing test, written and road tests – if you have a UK licence, you will be exempt from the written and road tests.
 More information is available on the Metropolitan Police Department website.

 Vehicle Insurance